 I utilise a non-judgemental, collaborative, strengths-based approach to support clients to understand and overcome the difficulties they are experiencing in their lives.
-Drawing upon a range of evidence-based interventions my approach is individualised to meet the client’s needs.
+Drawing upon a range of interventions my approach is individualised to meet the client’s needs.
 My practice is informed by Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing and family systems and attachment principles.

 My areas of interest and experience include:

 - Anxiety and anxiety disorders (including Obsessive Compulsive Disorder)